Comparing insurance distribution channels: 5 key take-aways

 Distribution channels in the insurance business sector are changing rapidly.
 This isn’t surprising considering technology changes even more rapidly, and consumers change along with it.
 Will the cloud beat the agent, or will they be joining forces?
 Traditionally, ‘insuring’ has been a complicated subject for businesses as well as private individuals.
 More often than not, they aren’t sure which product of which insurer suits them best.
 There are so many products, and quite often they differ very little from one another.
 That’s why up until recently many entrusted reliable experts or reliable expert agencies with the search for the product that would suit them best.
-Not only did this apply to the initial selection of the product, it also applied to keeping the insurance portfolio up to date.
+Not only did this apply to the initial selection of the product, but it also applied to keeping the insurance portfolio up to date.
 Take for instance periodically adjusting the insured value of a building or inventory or checking whether a permanent health insurance still suits the living conditions.
 Apart from that, it was a reassuring idea that in case of a claim it would only take one telephone call to the expert, and he/she would deal with the insurer to settle the claim.
 The role insurance intermediaries played therefore was substantial, even in case of very common types of insurance such as a motor vehicle insurance, residential premises insurance and travel insurance.

 Meanwhile this has changed profoundly with the vast expansion of the internet, the speed and capacity of mobile devices, the increasingly sophisticated possibilities of retrieving, analyzing and processing data (virtually) real time, the power of our mobile applications (apps) and the consumer’s declining willingness to pay extra for tailor-made advice for relatively simple insurance products.
 These and other developments are causing a major shift within the distribution channels.